kalekundert/bind_dna/notebook/validate_cdna_display/express_mrna_via_purexpress/notes.rst

   lanes, but I trust the Coomassie more.

-- It's interesting that imaging Coomassie with NIR fluorescence (ex: 658 nm) reveals bands that aren't colorimetrically (B).
+- It's interesting that imaging Coomassie with NIR fluorescence (ex: 658 nm) reveals bands that aren't visible colorimetrically (B).
 This is pretty clear evidence that NIR fluorescence is a more sensitive way to image Coomassie staining, in agreement with [Butt2013]_.
 This will definitely be good to know going forward.